Average DUI Lawyer Price in Ontario

 California's top marginal income tax of 13.3% is the nation's highest.
 Combined with strict building codes, environmental regulations, and prevailing wage requirements, this drives up costs across virtually every category.

-Why DUI Lawyer Costs What It Does in Ontario
+DUI Lawyer Cost Breakdown in Ontario

 Practical Advice for Ontario